-In the past, he served as President, Memphis NAACP Youth Council; Founder & President, University of Chicago College Chapter; Treasurer, Memphis Branch; Assistant Treasurer, National Board; participated in NAACP National Youth Mobilization to lower vote to 18; participated in voter registration drives.
-Promoted use of previously-excluded African-American businesses on boards on which he served; worked in GOTV efforts to help elect previously-excluded blacks and others of goodwill to public office.
+Turner has participated in our NAACP National Youth Mobilization to lower the voting age to 18 and voter registration drives.
+He has promoted use of previously-excluded African American businesses on boards on which he served; worked in GOTV efforts to help elect previously-excluded Blacks and others of goodwill to public office.

-In the past, he has served as Finance Council Member, St. Augustine Church; Finance Committee Chair, LeMoyne-Owen College; Chairman, National Bankers Association; Chairman, Black Business Association; Finance Committee Chair, Memphis & Shelby County Convention Center Board; Board Member, Depot Redevelopment Corporation of Memphis and Shelby County.
+A life of service to his community, Jesse Turner Jr. has also served as a Finance Council Member for St. Augustine Church; Finance Committee Chair for LeMoyne-Owen College; Chair of the National Bankers Association; Chairman of the Black Business Association; Finance Committee Chair for the Memphis & Shelby County Convention Center Board; and Board Member of the Depot Redevelopment Corporation of Memphis and Shelby County.

-Distinguished Service Award, Memphis Branch NAACP, 1993; Hall of Fame, Christian Brothers High School (CBHS), 1995; Simply the Best CEO Award, 1996; Honorary Doctorate, LeMoyne-Owen College, 2004; B. Doyle Mitchell Award, National Bankers Association, 2006; African American Legacy Award, North Memphis District, AME Church, 2009; Freedom Award for Community Service, University of Memphis Chapter NAACP, 2012.
-Recognized for courage in desegregating CBHS (the first desegregated high school in Memphis and Shelby County) on 50TH anniversary, CBHS, 2013.
-Service to Humanity Award, Phi Beta Sigma Fraternity, 2014.
-Trailblazer of Memphis Award, Christian Brothers University Collegiate Chapter NAACP and Black Student Association, 2016.
-Be the Dream Legacy Award, City of Memphis, 2017.
+He is the recipient of many awards: Distinguished Service Award, Memphis Branch NAACP, 1993; Hall of Fame, Christian Brothers High School (CBHS), 1995; Simply the Best CEO Award, 1996; Honorary Doctorate, LeMoyne-Owen College, 2004; B. Doyle Mitchell Award, National Bankers Association, 2006; African American Legacy Award, North Memphis District, AME Church, 2009; Freedom Award for Community Service, University of Memphis Chapter NAACP, 2012; Service to Humanity Award, Phi Beta Sigma Fraternity, 2014; Trailblazer of Memphis Award; Christian Brothers University NAACP Chapter and Black Student Association, 2016; and the Be the Dream Legacy Award, City of Memphis, 2017.